 - co-fund a minimum of 10% of the PV system installation costs

 - hold a "Solarbration" and make a commitment to teach about solar energy in the classroom

-- commit to educate the community about solar energy
+- commit to educate the community about solar and renewable energy

 - agree to implement online monitoring of system performance via the Illinois Solar Schools/Illinois Wind Schools website